That IS the question, indeed. As a healer, should you heal your beloved?

 I’ve found that keeping a lot of healthy space between the two roles of ‘beloved’ and ‘healer’ helps keep things really energetically clean and clear for both your space as a psychic and healer, as well as for your relationship space with another.

-What I recommend, if your beloved wants some healing work: be kind but unwavering about this boundary, and graciously refer him or her to another healer.
+What I recommend, if your beloved wants some healing work: be kind but unwavering about this boundary, and graciously refer him/her/them/[insert preferred pronoun here] to another healer.

 Well, at the end of the day, the thing about true love is that it’s not based on fixing/healing, but, actually the very opposite.
 The sentiment of, “You’re amazing just as you are.
 Don’t change a thing.
 I’ll meet you there.”
 This, dear readers, is the vibration of unconditional love.